chengtianle1997/CalibPro/README.md

 # CalibPro
-A Calibration Parameter calculation program written in MATLAB
+A Calibration Parameter calculation program in MATLAB and a Config Generator in Python.